Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/character-classes-i.md

 unable to cast druid spells or use any of her supernatural or spell-like class abilities while doing so and for 24 hours thereafter.

+### Spells
-**Spells:** A druid casts divine spells, which are drawn from the druid spell list.
+A druid casts divine spells, which are drawn from the druid spell list.
 Her alignment may restrict her from casting certain spells opposed to her moral or ethical beliefs; see Chaotic, Evil, Good, and Lawful Spells, below.
 A druid must choose and prepare her spells in